huggingface/blog/dedup.md

 ## Motivations

 It is important to take care of our data before feeding it to the model, as the old saying goes, garbage in, garbage out.
-Even though it's increasingly difficult to do so with headline-grabbing models (or should I say APIs) creating an illusion that data quality matters less.
+Even though it's increasingly difficult to do so with headline-grabbing models (or should we say APIs) creating an illusion that data quality matters less.

 One of the problems we face in both BigScience and BigCode for data quality is duplication, including possible benchmark contamination.
 It has been shown that models tend to output training data verbatim when there are many duplicates[[1]](#1) (though it is less clear in some other domains[[2]](#2)), and it also makes the model vulnerable to privacy attacks[[1]](#1).
 Additionally, some typical advantages of deduplication also include:

-1. Efficient training: You can achieve the same performance with less training steps[[3]](#3) [[4]](#4).
+1. Efficient training: You can achieve the same, and sometimes better, performance with less training steps[[3]](#3) [[4]](#4).
 2. Prevent possible data leakage and benchmark contamination: Non-zero duplicates discredit your evaluations and potentially make so-called improvement a false claim.
 3. Accessibility.
 Most of us cannot afford to download or transfer thousands of gigabytes of text repeatedly, not to mention training a model with it.
 Deduplication, for a fix-sized dataset, makes it easier to study, transfer and collaborate with.